SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotealternativeinfo.md

 This is just to help out the layout of the quote in a document.

-In this field we store VAT info that needs to be printed out on the quote, like "Inc VAT" or "12% VAT".
+In this field, we store VAT info that needs to be printed out on the quote, like "Inc VAT" or "12% VAT".

 May or may not be filled out.